Becoming a Candidate

 Filed campaign reports are public record and are available for viewing.

 Candidates may change their committee's status before or after an election cycle.

 Candidates and elected officials of the General Assembly, Clerk of Superior Court, District Attorney, Judges, & Council of State should visit the NC Ethics Commission website for statements of economic interest filing forms and information.

-Candidates serve as the treasurer of their campaign committee unless they designate a different individual as the treasurer on the CRO-3100 form.
+Candidates serve as the treasurer of their campaign committee unless they designate a different individual as the treasurer on the Statement of Organization form.

 Treasurers are required to complete a training session within three months of appointment and once every four years.
 Treasurer training is a mandatory course that provides instruction on campaign finance disclosure filing and compliance.

 The training is conducted in group sessions at the State Board of Elections and at regional locations at various times during the year.
 Training is also available online.
 Visit www.ncsbe.gov for details.